Skip to main content

 Serotonergic Agents

 As a selective 5HT3 receptor antagonist, Ondansetron blocks serotonin peripherally and centrally.
-Therefore, combining with other medications in the 5HT3 receptor antagonist class will increase the potential risk.
+Therefore, combining with other medications in the 5HT3 receptor antagonist class will increase the potential risk of cardiac events such as torsade de pointes and QT prolongation.
+Increased free serotonin can also increase the risk of serotonin syndrome.

 Monoamine oxidase inhibitors, or MAOIs, were the first class of antidepressants developed.
 These medications work by blocking an enzyme, monoamine oxidase, which removes serotonin from the brain.
 By inhibiting this enzyme, increased serotonin levels remain available to regulate, allowing feelings of focus, emotional stability, and overall happiness.
-Some MAOIs have additional indications, like selegiline used as adjunctive therapy for the management of Parkinson’s disease.
-Other medications inhibit monoamine oxidase as a secondary mechanism to a primary, intended effect.
-Suppose any medication that inhibits monoamine oxidase is combined with serotonergic drugs like ondansetron.
-In that case, the serotonergic effect of MAOIs can be enhanced, which could result in a serious medical condition known as serotonin syndrome.
+When a medication that inhibits monoamine oxidase is combined with serotonergic drugs like ondansetron, the serotonergic effect of MAOIs can be enhanced, which could result in a serious medical condition known as serotonin syndrome.

 MAOIs include:

-Additional medications that inhibit monoamine oxidase but are not antidepressants include:
+Additional medications which inhibit monoamine oxidase, but are not antidepressants, include:

-Other medications can enhance serotonin in the brain by different mechanisms.
-MAOIs affect serotonin by slowing its breakdown.
-They can also impact serotonin by blocking its reabsorption or directly stimulating serotonin receptors, either on purpose or as a secondary effect.
-Selective serotonin reuptake inhibitors (SSRIs), serotonin and norepinephrine reuptake inhibitors (SNRIs), and tricyclic antidepressants (TCAs) intentionally raise serotonin levels.
-It is not advisable to combine medications that increase serotonin simultaneously due to the risk of serotonin syndrome and toxicity.
-It is important to note that individuals may develop serotonin syndrome and serotonin toxicity on only a single serotonergic agent.
-Therefore, any onset of symptoms should be managed by immediate communication with a healthcare professional.
+Selective serotonin reuptake inhibitors (SSRIs), serotonin and norepinephrine reuptake inhibitors (SNRIs), and tricyclic antidepressants (TCAs) intentionally raise serotonin levels to help with depression symptoms and mood disorders.
+While ondansetron is not intended for long-term use in most cases, it is important to note that individuals may develop serotonin syndrome and serotonin toxicity if both are used for some time.
 The prescribing information for ondansetron notes that serotonin syndrome and serotonin toxicity have been reported with the use of 5HT3 antagonists alone or in combination with other serotonergic agents.
 Therefore, patients combining these prescription drugs should be closely monitored for the emergence of these conditions.
+Keep the use of ondansetron to the lowest effective dose and shortest duration possible if use can not be avoided.

 Selective serotonin reuptake inhibitors, in addition to sertraline, include: